Sicilian Translator

 Frequently Asked Questions

-Why doesn't it translate properly?
+Why didn't it translate this sentence properly?

 I come from Suttasupra, province of Foraditesta.
 Can you create a translator for the dialect of my hometown?